ZSandor-dev/Floyd-Warshall-Algorithm/README.md

                [INF, INF, INF, 0]]

-The Pseudo-Code for Floyd Warshall algorithm is as follows: for k = 0 to n-1 for i = 0 to n-1 for j = 0 to n-1
+The Pseudo-Code for Floyd Warshall algorithm is as follows:

+for k = 0 to n-1
+for i = 0 to n-1
+for j = 0 to n-1

 Distance[i,j] = min(dist[i,j],dist[i,k] + dist[k,j]

-where i = tart node, j = end node, k = intermediate node.
+where i = start node, j = end node, k = intermediate node.

 The solution graph is as follows: output graph = [[0, 7, 12, 8],